jocmp/capyreader/README.md

 ## Feature Requests

-If you have questions or feature requests, please submit them to [Discussions](https://github.com/jocmp/capyreader/discussions).
+If you have questions or feature requests, please post them to [Discussions](https://github.com/jocmp/capyreader/discussions).

 ## Building the app